aras-p/aras-p.hugo/content/blog/2020/12-texcompr.md

     compile on macOS).
   * etcpak "QuickETC2" ([commit](https://github.com/wolfpld/etcpak/commit/da85020e6908)) branch looks
     interesting, but I haven't tried it yet.
+  * There's a whole set of compressors that are focused on "Rate Distortion Optimization" (RDO) compression aspect, where they can trade off texture quality for better *further compressibility* of texture data for storage (i.e. if game data files are using zlib-compression, the compressor can make compressed bits "zlib friendlier").
+[Oodle Texture](http://www.radgametools.com/oodletexture.htm) and [Binomial Basis](https://www.binomial.info/) are compressors like that, however both are not publicly available so it's not trivial to casually try them out :)
   * Maybe there are other compressors out there, that are worth looking at?
 Who knows!